iferres/pagoo/index.md

     .sequences: DNAStringSet
     version: package_version, numeric_version
 ```
 You can see that basically there are public and private fields/methods.
 In private, all raw data is stored.
 You will not have easy access to it.
 Instead, you will be able to access public functions and active bindings.
-Active bindings are functions that behave as it were variables, in this case they are querying private information and returning it to the user in a convinient way.
+Active bindings are functions that behave as it were variables, in this case they are querying private information and returning it to the user in a convenient way.
 Public methods

 ### Pangenome reconstruction

 Pagoo works over the pangenome **after it has been built** with any pangenome reconstruction software.
 So, you can do it with the software of your preference.
-Despite we recommend `Pewit`, our own pangenome reconstruction software, `pagoo` can read-in the output of the most popular pangenome reconstruction software, `roary`, and also we are planning to give support to others like `Panaroo`, `PanX` and `PIRATE`. `pagoo` also runs a `Shiny` application that provides reactive interaction with the data and facillitates handling and visualization.
+Despite we recommend `Pewit`, our own pangenome reconstruction software, `pagoo` can read-in the output of the most popular pangenome reconstruction software, `roary`, and also we are planning to give support to others like `Panaroo`, `PanX` and `PIRATE`. `pagoo` also runs a `Shiny` application that provides reactive interaction with the data and facilitates handling and visualization.

 ### Installation